insight-platform/Savant/docs/adapters.md

 - you want to pass frames from a single camera to two different pipelines;
 - you want to pass resulting video analytics to two different adapters (e.g. RTSP streaming and somewhere else).

-The `PUB/SUB` is not a reliable communication pair, which means that if the subscriber is slow the frames will be dropped.
+The `PUB/SUB` is not a reliable communication pair, which means that if the subscriber is slow the frames will be dropped; the `PUB` part never blocks.
 To overcome that the adapter must handle incoming frames in a sophisticated way (e.g. using internal queueing).

 Generally we recommend using the `PUB/SUB` in the following scenarious:
 - you work with raw frames from CAM (MJPEG, RGB, etc) and if the processing is slow you can afford dropping frames;
 - you implemented the adapter in the way to read frames from the socket fast and know how to queue them internally.

+Antipattern example: passing video files to the framework with no `SYNC` mode set.

+Pattern example: Always-On RTSP Sink Adapter when multiple streams are casted.

+### DEALER/ROUTER

+This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
+It is reliable socket pair.

 ## Source Adapters